icon_notification notification-animation 2

 Shreya is an NRI with both an NRE and NRO account in India.
 Is TCS applicable to her when she remits money abroad from her NRI bank accounts in India?

-No, NRIs cannot remit money under LRS and hence are not liable to pay TCS while remitting money from India.
+No, NRIs cannot remit money under LRS and hence, are not liable to pay TCS while remitting money from India.

 Anita, a resident Indian, is paying the education fee for her daughter studying in the United Kingdom (UK).
 Will she have to pay TCS for the outward remittance?

-For payments to a foreign educational institution (not having any kind of presence in India) for a course to be conducted overseas, TCS will be applicable at 5% for amounts greater than ₹7 lakh per financial year (April - March).
+For payments to a foreign educational institution (not having any kind of presence in India) for a course to be conducted overseas, TCS will be applicable at 5% for amounts greater than ₹7 lakh per Financial Year (April-March).

 Sakshi, a resident Indian, is sending ₹5 lakh to her niece in Canada, as a 25th birthday gift.
 She has not made any other remittances under the LRS scheme.
 Is Sakshi liable to pay TCS or TDS on this outward remittance?